James E. Johnson: Early life

+Military career

-After serving in the Pacific theater during World War II and at San Diego, he was discharged on February 7, 1946, and returned to Pocatello, where he worked as a machinist in the Naval Ordnance plant.
+After serving in the Pacific theater during World War II and at San Diego, Johnson was discharged on February 7, 1946, and returned to Pocatello, where he worked as a machinist in the Naval Ordnance plant.
 He also attended Western Washington College in Bellingham, Washington, before re-enlisting in the Marines on January 13, 1948.
 He embarked for Korea after a year as an instructor in post exchange accounting at the Marine Corps Institute, Marine Barracks, 8th and I Sts., S.E., Washington, D.C.

-He departed for Korea in August 1950, just five days after the birth of his daughter.
-On December 2, 1950, in Yudam-ni, Korea, Johnson heroically fought against a disguised enemy force, allowing his unit to successfully withdraw and saving the lives of many.
+Johnson departed for Korea in August 1950, just five days after the birth of his daughter.
+On December 2, 1950, in Yudam-ni, Korea, Johnson fought against a disguised enemy force, allowing his unit to successfully withdraw and saving the lives of many.
 He was declared missing in action and as of December 2, 1953, his status was updated to killed in action.
 Decades after the war it was said by a fellow Marine that Johnson was last seen engaging numerous hostile enemies in hand-to-hand combat while suffering numerous gunshot wounds so they could escape.
 He was one of many who lost their lives in the Battle of Chosin Reservoir and whose remains were never recovered.

 The Medal of Honor was presented to Johnson's widow on March 29, 1954, by Secretary of the Navy Robert B. Anderson.
-Medals of Honor were presented in the same Pentagon ceremony to the families of Sgt Daniel P. Matthews and Cpl Lee H. Phillips.
+Medals of Honor were presented in the same Pentagon ceremony to the families of Sergeant Daniel P. Matthews and Corporal Lee H. Phillips.

 Johnson is memorialized in Arlington National Cemetery, Arlington, Virginia.
 His cenotaph grave can be found in the Memorial Section H, Lot 451.